phensley/cldr-engine-website/docs/api-cldr-calendars.md

 ## fieldOfGreatestDifference

-Computes the field of greatest different between two [CalendarDate](api-calendardate.html) instances.
+Computes the field of greatest different between two dates.
+Date arguments can be [CalendarDate](api-calendardate.html), [ZonedDateTime](api-zoneddatetime.html) instances, or a bare JavaScript `Date`.

 #### Syntax